hISTORY & ORIGINS

 In 1941, the studio once again found success animating a much beloved comic strip character: Superman.
 Considered by many to be some of the best animated films ever made, the Fleischer cartoons gave Superman the power of flight (until then he could only leap tall buildings) and coined the famous phrase “Faster than a speeding bullet!
 More powerful than a locomotive!
 Able to soar higher than any plane!”
 The first film in this series, entitled simply “Superman,” was nominated for an Academy Award and is featured as one of the 50 Greatest Cartoons of all Time in Jerry Beck’s 1994 book “The 50 Greatest Cartoons: As Selected by 1,000 Animation Professionals.”

-Today, Fleischer Studios is alive and thriving thanks to the timeless appeal and popularity of characters like Betty Boop, a resurgence of interest in the Fleischers and their numerous innovations, some of which, like the rotoscope and the bouncing ball, are still in use today, and a growing appreciation for the many lasting contributions their work has made to our cultural history.
+Today, Fleischer Studios is alive and thriving thanks to the timeless appeal and popularity of characters like Betty Boop, a resurgence of interest in the Fleischers and their numerous innovations, some of which, like the rotoscope and the bouncing ball, are still in use today.
+Their work has also earned a growing appreciation for the many lasting contributions it has made to our cultural history.

 You can also read more about the history of Fleischer Studios in Richard Fleischer’s 2005 book “Out of the Inkwell.”